1965, The Rolling Stones kicked off their third North American tour at the Maurice Richard Arena in Montreal, Canada.

 Get more Today in Rock History

-Check out more cool pictures of reggae artists from the ’70 including the one above.
+Check out more cool pictures of reggae artists by David Burnett from the ’70s, including the one above.